Dong Ho Painting: The Cultural Beauty of Folk Art

 • Dong Ho Folk Painting Center: http://tranhdongho.bacninh.com

-• Find out about Dong Ho painting production facility:
+• Find out about the Dong Ho painting production facility:

 • Artist Nguyen Dang Che.
 Tel: 0223865308